 Chicken Parmesan is mistakenly considered an authentic Italian dish, but it’s (almost) as American as apple pie.
-In this version, panko breadcrumbs give it extra crunch and the chicken sits atop our Basic Tomato Sauce loaded with basil.
+In this version, panko breadcrumbs give it extra crunch and the chicken sits atop our Basic Tomato Sauce (or marinara recipe)loaded with basil.

 What to buy: We started with 12-ounce chicken breasts and cut them in half to make 6 portions.
 Go ahead and use 6-ounce chicken breasts if you find them at your local market, though they are harder to come by these days.